sabinleee/REAL/README.md

 # REAL

-REAL: Render Real Estate 2D images into 3D scene with NeRF
+This repository focuses on rendering real estate 2D images into a 3D scene using NeRF (Neural Radiance Fields), a technique for synthesizing novel views of a scene from a set of images.
+It is primarily inspired by NeRF and references the following papers:

 Mainly inspired by NeRF
 * [Main Reference](https://www.matthewtancik.com/nerf)